roxiesun/TBAFTcure/README.md

 # packages <- c('Rcpp', 'RcppArmadillo','survival', 'survminer','TBAFTcure')
 # lapply(packages, require, character.only = TRUE)
 ```
--To run the algorithm, simply input the time-to-event outcome, status, covariate matrix, and binary treatment to the R function TBAFTcure and specify the number of iterations.
+- To run the algorithm, simply input the time-to-event outcome, status, covariate matrix, and binary treatment to the R function TBAFTcure and specify the number of iterations.
 A toy example is given below and further details can be find in simulation.R.
 ```
 n = 1000
 p = 8